maxpowa/deluge-yarss-plugin/README.md

 ## Changelog ##

-v1.3.4 - to be released
+v1.4.0 - 2015-10-29

+* Implemented support for setting label when Label plugin is enabled
 * Updated feedparser to 5.2.0
-* Implemented support for setting label when Label plugin is enabled
+* Updated requests library to v2.7
 * Change user agent used when fetching RSS feeds with requests library.
 * Added option to ignore timestamps in RSS feeds.
+* Added option to prefer magnet links over torrent links if both are available.

 v1.3.3 - 2014-07-25